 4 tablespoons lemon juice

-2 (3 ounces) packages of raspberry flavored Jello
+2 (3 ounces) packages of raspberry flavoured Jello

 1 tablespoon of unflavored gelatin

-1 (16 ounces) can of crushed pineapple packed in pineapple juice, not syrup, or go ahead and use fresh pineapple cut up in small pieces, nothing wrong with that!
+1 (16 ounces) can of crushed pineapple packed in pineapple juice, not syrup, or go ahead and use fresh pineapple cut up into small pieces, nothing wrong with that!

 1/2 cup chopped walnuts